-In accordance with GASB Statement No. 40, investments require certain disclosures regarding policies and practices and the risks associated with them.
+In accordance with GASB Statement No. 40, Deposit and Investment Risk Disclosures, as amended, investments require certain disclosures regarding policies and practices and the risks associated with them.
 The credit risk, including custodial credit risk and concentration of credit risk the interest rate risk, and the foreign currency risk are discussed in the following paragraphs.
 Amounts represent the pro rata share of the underlying investments as required by GASB Statement No. 40.
 These investments are held in internal investment pools and reported as such in the financial statements.